Skip to main content

 master_sync_last_io_seconds_agoIntegerNumber of seconds since last transfer I/O during a SYNC operation. documentation

-mem_fragmentation_ratioFloatRatio between usedmemory_rss and used_memory.
-Note that this doesn't only includes fragmentation, but also other process overheads (see the allocator* metrics), and also overheads like code, shared libraries, stack, etc. documentation
+mem_fragmentation_ratioFloatRatio between used_memory_rss and used_memory.
+Note that this doesn't only includes fragmentation, but also other process overheads (see the allocator_* metrics), and also overheads like code, shared libraries, stack, etc. documentation

 min_slaves_good_slavesIntegerNumber of replicas currently considered good. documentation